Gallant (singer): Sweet Insomnia

 On January 25, 2019, Gallant released his sophomore album Sweet Insomnia.
 The album features Sabrina Claudio on "Compromise" and 6lack on "Sweet Insomnia", the album's title track.

 Neptune

 On March 26, 2021, Gallant released his second EP Neptune with features from Brandy, Arin Ray, and R&B duo VanJess.

+sneek

+On November 17, 2023, Gallant and Terrace Martin formed together sneek, for a mix of soul and jazz features.

+Zinc.

+Releasing first his singles Coldstar. on June 13, and Fly on the Wall. on July 17 on 2024, and after announcing its album, he introduces a more alternative/indie side; although describing as an "Ology remark".